Centrality-Based Node Feature Augmentation for Robust Network Alignment: Additional Experiments

 First, we empirically show the average runtime complexity.
 We conduct experiments using the three real-world datasets (Fb-Tw, Do-Doff, and Am-ID) as well as the three synthetic datasets (DBLP, Econ, PPI, and Foursquare).
-Figs. \ref{Q6plot}(a) and \ref{Q6plot}(b) illustrate the execution time (in seconds) of \textsf{Grad-Align+} and six state-of-the-art NA methods on the three real-world datasets and the three synthetic datasets, respectively.
+Figs. \ref{Q6plot}(a) and \ref{Q6plot}(b) illustrate the execution time (in seconds) of \textsf{Grad-Align+} and seven state-of-the-art NA methods on the three real-world datasets and the three synthetic datasets, respectively.
 CENALP \cite{du2019joint}, which jointly performs the link prediction and NA, shows the highest runtime for all the datasets.
-On the other hand, the computational complexity of \textsf{Grad-Align+} is competitive to that of the six benchmark methods.
+On the other hand, the computational complexity of \textsf{Grad-Align+} is competitive to that of the seven benchmark methods.

 Second, we also empirically show the scalability of our \textsf{Grad-Align+}.
-We empirically validate Theorem \ref{complexity_thm}, which shows that the computational complexity scales linearly with the maximum number of edges over two networks.
+We empirically validate that the computational complexity of \textsf{Grad-Align+} scales linearly with the maximum number of edges over two networks.
 To this end, we conduct experiments using the Erd\H{o}s--R\'enyi (ER) graph model \cite{bollobas1998random} since such generative models of graphs are able to flexibly alter the network size in order to generate networks of various sizes.
-From the ER graph model, we synthetically generate six sets of two identical networks whose numbers of nodes and edges are $(|\mathcal{V}_s|,|\mathcal{E}_s|) = (|\mathcal{V}_t|,|\mathcal{E}_t|) =$\{($10^2$, $10^3$), ($5\times10^2$, $10^4$), ($10^3$, $10^5$), ($2\times10^3$, $5\times10^5$), ($4\times10^3$, $10^6$), ($6\times10^3$, $2\times10^6$)\}.
-The dashed line indicates a linear scaling in $|\mathcal{E}_*|$, derived from Theorem \ref{complexity_thm}.
+From the ER graph model, we synthetically generate seven sets of two identical networks whose numbers of nodes and edges are $(|\mathcal{V}_s|,|\mathcal{E}_s|) = (|\mathcal{V}_t|,|\mathcal{E}_t|) =$\{($10^2$, $10^3$), ($5\times10^2$, $10^4$), ($10^3$, $10^5$), ($2\times10^3$, $5\times10^5$), ($4\times10^3$, $10^6$), ($6\times10^3$, $2\times10^6$)\}.
+The dashed line indicates a linear scaling in $|\mathcal{E}_*|$.
 It is seen that our empirical evaluation coincides with the theoretical analysis.
 Fig. \ref{scalabilityplot} shows the measured runtime of \textsf{Grad-Align+} in seconds with respect to different numbers of edges.
 An asymptotic dashed line is also shown in Fig. \ref{scalabilityplot}, exhibiting a trend that is consistent with our experimental result.
-From Fig. \ref{scalabilityplot}, we can clearly see that the computational complexity scales as $\mathcal{O}(\max\{|\mathcal{E}_*|)$, which validates our analytical claim in Theorem \ref{complexity_thm}.
+From Fig. \ref{scalabilityplot}, we can clearly see that the computational complexity scales as $\mathcal{O}(\max\{|\mathcal{E}_*|)$.